macodeth/CocosShader2D/README.md

 ## Shaders
-- Parallax: infinite scrolling sprite, works even if texture doesn't have CLAMP wrapping mode
+- Parallax: infinite scrolling sprite, works even if texture doesn't have REPEAT wrapping mode
 - Outline: add a simple outline to sprite
 - Barrel Distortion (borrowed from Phaser)
 - Pixelate (borrowed from Phaser)